Jiaqing Emperor: Personal life and interests

 The Jiaqing Emperor commissioned printed compendia of courtly collections, which are an important source for our present understanding of Qing court art.
 He was a keen scholar of the Confucian classics (to which he devoted much of his time in the early years of his reign when the Qianlong Emperor remained de facto ruler), with 15,267 poems attributed to him.

 Death and burial

 On 2 September 1820, the Jiaqing Emperor died at the Rehe (Jehol) Traveling Palace (熱河行宫), 230 km (140 mi) northeast of Beijing, where the imperial court was in summer quarters.
 The Draft History of Qing did not record a cause of death.
 Some have alleged that he died after being struck by lightning, but others prefer the theory that he died of a stroke, as the emperor was quite obese.
 He was succeeded by his second son, Mianning, who became known as the Daoguang Emperor.

 The Jiaqing Emperor was interred amidst the Western Qing Tombs, 120 km (75 mi) southwest of Beijing, in the Chang (昌; lit. "splendid") mausoleum complex.

+Legacy

+In Taiwan, a popular though apocryphal legend claims that Prince Jia, or Lord Jiaqing, travelled to Taiwan and went on a number of adventures there shortly before ascending to the throne.
+It has been adapted numerous times into literature, Taiwanese opera, films and television.